 Tycoon Kahwa Francis influences on Land Grabbing and Human Rights Violation in Bullisa and Hoima Districts .

-Recently the Hoima district local leaders instructed the police to stop harassing and arresting farmers on accusation of Kahwa Francis and now it seems that Kahwa Francis is using a cross section of the Uganda People’s Defense Forces (UPDF) in Watembo –Butiaba military barracks to cause the arrest of farmers in Waaki and Runga villages.
-Evidence suggests that the Butiaba Internal Security officer Mr. Ani usually receive token from Kahwa Francis to cause illegal arrest of farmers.
+Recently the Hoima district local leaders instructed the police to stop harassing and arresting farmers on the accusation of Kahwa Francis and now it seems that Kahwa Francis is using a cross-section of the Uganda People’s Defense Forces (UPDF) in Watembo –Butiaba military barracks to cause the arrest of farmers in Waaki and Runga villages.
+Evidence suggests that the Butiaba Internal Security officer Mr. Hanington usually receives a token from Kahwa Francis to cause the illegal arrest of farmers.
 In their plan, they have agreed to cause unrest to the Alur and Baralu pastoralists living in Kigorobya Sub County so that they would vacate the land.

 Kahwa Francis is one of the top business elites who are undeservedly is benefitting from the illegal land acquisition in the Albertine region of Uganda.

 The local community of Waaki has appealed to Hoima district Chairperson local council five and other district leaders to intervene in the situation they are undergoing because of Mr.Kahwa’s Francis influence in the government.
 Its believed that Mr.Kahwa is collaborating with some wrong elements in the state House to frustrate government and civil society efforts to defend people and land rights in the Albertine region of Uganda.